Gaddafi Stadium: International cricket history

-In both 1968 and 1977, Test matches played against England were affected by riots.

 In 1976 the first of three hat-tricks was taken at the stadium, by Peter Petherick of New Zealand against Pakistan on 9 October.
 The next was taken by Wasim Akram of Pakistan against Sri Lanka, 6 March 1999, and the third by Mohammad Sami of Pakistan against Sri Lanka.

 Pakistan has enjoyed some memorable moments on the ground, including a fifth-wicket stand of 281 between Javed Miandad and Asif Iqbal against New Zealand in 1976 and an innings and 324 run win against New Zealand in 2002.

+First Test

+The first-ever Test match at Gaddafi Stadium (then Lahore Stadium) was played between Pakistan and Australia from 21–26 November 1959.
+Australia won the match by 7 wickets, with Richie Benaud and Alan Davidson playing key roles.
+This match marked Lahore’s entry into the international cricket scene.

+First ODI

+Gaddafi Stadium hosted its first One Day International (ODI) on 13 January 1978, between Pakistan and England.
+England won the match by 6 wickets, setting the stage for future limited-overs cricket at the venue.

+1996 Cricket World Cup Final

+The 1996 Cricket World Cup Final was held at Gaddafi Stadium, Lahore, Pakistan, on March 17, 1996.
+It was the first time a World Cup final was played in Pakistan, marking a historic moment for the country's cricketing legacy.

+2004 India-Pakistan Series

+The 2004 India-Pakistan series was a historic bilateral cricket series as it marked return of first full India-Pakistan series since 1989 known "Friendship Series", marking the resumption of cricketing ties between the two arch-rivals after nearly 15 years of limited interactions due to political tensions.
+The Indian team toured Pakistan for a full series, consisting of three Tests and five ODIs, from March to April 2004.
+Gaddafi Stadium, Lahore, played a crucial role in this landmark series.

 2009 Sri Lankan team attack

 On 3 March 2009, the scheduled third day of second Test of 2008–09 Sri Lanka tour of Pakistan, the Sri Lankan team's convoy was attacked by armed militants at Liberty Roundabout, near Gaddafi Stadium.
 Eight Sri Lankan players were injured, including Sri Lankan captain, Mahela Jayawardene.
 The Sri Lankan team was air-lifted from Gaddafi Stadium to a nearby airbase, from where they were evacuated back to Sri Lanka.
-This event marked brought a halt to international cricket in Pakistan.
+This event brought a halt to international cricket in Pakistan.